BENEFITS of joining THE PHARMACY CO-OP

 17. What other services will The Pharmacy Co-op be providing?

 The Pharmacy Co-op provides an Info Portal where all newsletters and important information is available online.
-We will provide training and regional meetings in future.
-We held our inaugural members conference in Hamilton in March 2019 and the 2020 Conference will be in Queenstown.
-At present training courses are available through the Pharmacy Guild Elevate programme (user pays).
-Other group-buying opportunities will be developed in future.
+We provide training and regional meetings.
+We hold an annual members conference.
+Staff training courses are available through the Pharmacy Guild Elevate programme (user pays).
+Other group-buying opportunities and instore services are being developed.